Michael Roach: Career

-From 2000 to 2003, Roach organized and led a three-year silent retreat in the Arizona desert with five other participants, including Christie McNally with whom Roach had a complex and controversial relationship and shared a room with during this time.
-The retreat was run along guidelines that fall outside of Tibetan traditions.
+From 2000 to 2003, Roach organized and led a three-year silent retreat in the Arizona desert with five other participants, including Christie McNally with whom Roach had a relationship and shared a room with during this time.
+The retreat was run along guidelines that fall outside of what is taught in the open teachings of Tibetan traditions.

 In 2004, Roach established Diamond Mountain Center, a retreat center in Arizona.

-Business career

-In 1981, Khen Rinpoche, the teacher of Roach, instructed him to set up a business in Manhattan to help Tibetan refugees.
+In 1981, Khen Rinpoche, the teacher of Roach, challenged him to apply Buddhist values to the "dirtiest business and make it clean".
 Since then, Roach has helped to found and develop the corporation Andin International, a jewelry manufacturer based in New York.
 The activities of Andin International started with a loan of $50,000 and three employees.
 By the time Roach left the firm in 1999 as vice president, the company's annual turnover was $100 million per year.
 In 2009, Andin achieved a turnover of more than 200 million dollars, and was acquired by Richline Group Warren Buffett.
 He used the money from his work to create funds to finance various projects, such as food fund Sera Mey.
+For seventeen years, and while studying Buddhism, Roach commuted to a day job in Manhattan.

-In 1999, the publishing house Doubleday Corporation, which is now part of Penguin Random House, invited Roach to write a book about the style of management for.
-He used his life experience as the basis for the book "Diamond Cutter", in which he explains how to apply the lessons of the Sutra of the Diamond Cutter (Diamond Sutra) in the context of business.
+In 1999, the publishing house Doubleday Corporation, which is now part of Penguin Random House, invited Roach to write a book about the style of management he used for business and life.
+In "The Diamond Cutter: The Buddha on Managing Your Business and Your Life", Roach explains how to apply the lessons of the Sutra of the Diamond Cutter (Diamond Sutra) in the context of business.

-Charity work
+Charity

 In 1987, Roach founded the Asian Classics Input Project (ACIP).
-He founded this project in order to create a complete and accessible version of Kangyur and Tanjur in electronic form along with related philosophical commentaries and dictionaries.
+He founded this project in order to create a complete and accessible version of Kangyur and Tengyur in electronic form along with related philosophical commentaries and dictionaries.
 ACIP contains more than 8500 texts - almost half a million pages, which he provided for free, and has digitized 15286 books over the course of 31 years.
 It is one of many non-profits that sell Roach's teachings to the public.